Xanderyeng/sturdy-docker/readme.md

 5. MailHog
 </pre>
 ### Apache2
 I decided to use apache2 rather than nginx just because is a lot easier to maintain and easier to configure.
 At this moment.
 Sturdy Docker is using Apache v2.4.41.
+Also please note that https is enabled by default so this means that when you create a new site for any project.
+HTTP will get redirected to HTTPS automatically so make sure to setup your certificates after doing a provision which is located in the certificates folder.
+Please use ca.crt (root certificate) and install.

 ### MySQL Server 8.0
 The latest version of MySQL server.